-If foreign tax was paid on a foreign capital gain, you need to read part G in question 20 to work out the amount of foreign tax credits you can claim.
-You show the foreign tax credits at O item 20.
+If foreign tax was paid on a foreign gain of a capital nature, you need to read part G in question 20 to work out the amount of foreign income tax offsets you can claim.
+You show the foreign income tax offsets at 0 item 20.

-KEEPING RECORDS FROM THE START
+🕛 KEEPING RECORDS FROM THE START